manish0183/PicToScript/README.md

 This project is hosted on streamlit Cloud using github.
 Hosted link of project : https://pic2script.streamlit.app/
 For log in of admin dashboard, Username is admin and password : admin123

+To see all the code files, plz switch to master branch